-There is no need to remove the Syphon Assembly for servicing unless cleaning is required.
+There is no need to remove the Syphon Assembly for cleaning.
 To drain debris from the syphon, during the annual service:

-- Release the clips and remove the drainage cap (1) from the bottom of the syphon. - ► Empty the debris and condensate from the syphon into a suitable container. - ► Ensure that the drainage cap and seal are completely clean. - ▶ Re-fit the drainage cap to bottom of the syphon.
+- ► Release the clips and remove the drainage cap from the bottom of the syphon. - ► Empty the debris and condensate from the syphon into a suitable container. - ▶ Re-fit the drainage cap to bottom of the syphon.